jaruba/PowderWeb/README.md

 ## Embedding in Websites

-Can be started with either Magnet Links, Acestream Links, SopCast Links or Torrent File HTTP(S) Link.
+Can be started with either Magnet Links, Acestream / SopCast / Youtube-dl Links or Torrent File HTTP(S) Link.

 Add Script to `<head>`: